fettlaus/ggTCalculator/README.md

             void addStarter( in string startername, in Starter starter );
             void addProcess( in string startername, in long id, in Process process );

+            StarterListe getStarterList();

-            void calculate( in long timeout, in long mindelay, in long maxdelay, in long minprocess, in long maxprocess, in long ggT, in Log log ) raises(noStarter, alreadyRunning);
+            void calculate( in long timeout, in long mindelay, in long maxdelay, in long minprocess, in long maxprocess, in long ggT, in Log log )raises(noStarter, alreadyRunning);
             void finished(in long r);

             boolean terminationStart();